 - Do your homework before getting a well maintenance check-up or service

-- Keep away hazardous chemical such as fertilizer, pesticides and motor oil
+- Keep away hazardous chemicals such as fertilizer, pesticides and motor oil

-- Always use certified water well drillers and pimp installers
+- Always use certified water well drillers and pump installers

 - Regularly inspect the well cover or well cap to ensure it is in good shape

-- Maintain a proper separation between your well, waste systems and chemical storage facilities
+- Maintain proper separation between your well, waste systems, and chemical storage facilities